-The Income Continuance Plan benefit is calculated as a percentage of your gross salary on the last day you received payment from your school board and is reduced by all or a portion of income you receive from other sources.
+The Income Continuance Plan benefit is calculated as a percentage of your gross salary on the last day you received payment from your school board.
+This amount will be reduced by all or a portion of income you receive from other sources.
 If you are able to continue to work for a portion of your regular teaching time, the benefit is pro-rated.
 ICP benefits are non-taxable.

-If you are not receiving income from other sources, the monthly benefit for new claims commencing on or between July 1, 2017 and June 30, 2018 is:
+If you are not receiving income from other sources, the monthly benefit for new claims commencing on or after July 1, 2018 is:

 - 50% of monthly earnings not exceeding $4,410; plus